sajidrehan/Calculator/README.md

 So we can write the above closure as
 {($0, $1) in return $0 + $1}

-Point 3: Since I am using defult argument names Swift says I dont need ($0, $1) so above closures can be written as {return $0 + $1}
+Point 3: Since I am using defult argument names Swift says I dont need ($0, $1) and there is only one statement in closure so above closure can be written as
+{return $0 + $1}

-Point 4: Since $0 + $1 is a double and Swift infers that closure returns Double and it is the only statement so we can write it as
+Point 4: Since $0 + $1 is a double and Swift infers that closure returns Double so we can write it as

 {$0 + $1}